suabochica/scala-learning/notes/session-03.md

 In this case, we don't need to import the extension method, because there is an additional rule applied by the compiler.
 Since the type `userID` is an opaque type.
 The compiler also looks for extension methods in its scope of definition.

 In summary, extension methods let you introduce new methods to existing types.
 The compiler allows you to apply extension methods, if they are visible at the point of application.
 Which means if they are defined in an including scope, inherited or imported.
 In the case of opaque types, the compiler also looks for extension methods in the scope of definition of the opaque type.

+## Assestment

+Todo List, please check the contents is in `exercises/todo-list`.